RustyTake-Off/tf-azure-cicd/README.md

 ## [Projects](https://github.com/RustyTake-Off/projects)

-[Mini Project] - Create Azure infrastructure with Terraform and automate the validation, testing and deployment of it with GitHub Actions.
+[Project] - Create Azure infrastructure with Terraform and automate the validation, testing and deployment of it with GitHub Actions.

 ## Prerequisites